hph/rem/README.md

 For more help, try executing `rem -h`.

-Note: the "merge" (-m, --merge) option is available even though -h lists it.
+Note: the "merge" (-m, --merge) option is unavailable even though `rem -h` names it.